Studio PAUSE Community Gallery Exhibit

 June - August 2025

-The story of this exhibit starts in the fall of 2022, when PAUSEr Kara Billings texted me to go to the dumpling restaurant near my house in Arlington, see the photos on the walls, and read the wall text.
-The powerful photos documenting real-life situations were taken by one of China’s top photojournalists, Tieliu Guo.
-It told his story, ending with, “And now I am making dumplings for you.”
+The story of this exhibit begins in 2022, when PAUSEr Kara Billings texted me to go to the dumpling restaurant near my house in Arlington, see the photos on the walls, and read the wall text.
+The powerful photos were taken by one of China’s top photojournalists, Tieliu Guo.
+The text ended with, “And now I am making dumplings for you.”
 We communicated through an app, him speaking in Chinese and me in English.
 I told him he could have a show at my studio anytime he wanted.
-We would meet again in January 2024.
+We met again in January 2024.
 He had a new idea.
 He showed me photos of Virginia—mostly landscapes.
 “Many people live in Virginia, but the love I have for this place is not like that of any other person,” the app translated.
 He told me that here, he sees “a beautiful social and natural environment coming together,” which was a new normal for him.

 Many photographers prefer to let their photos speak for themselves, and viewers will see what they see in these images based on their own experiences and aesthetics.
-But as the Studio is also a space for stories, I wanted to put Alex’s work next to Guo’s.
-To me these two men—from two ends of the earth, and walking two different journeys—somehow seem to tell the story of a love for the life we all deeply want to live.
+But as the Studio is also a space for stories, I am excited to put Alex’s work next to Guo’s.
+To me these men—from two ends of the earth, and walking two different journeys—tell the story of a love for the life we deeply want to live.

 ~ Sushmita Mazumdar, curator, Studio PAUSE